Matcha.Guide

 What are the well-evidenced matcha health benefits?

 Three areas have solid, replicated research behind them: antioxidant activity, sustained focus, and stress modulation.
 These aren't fringe findings, they're backed by multiple human trials and consistent mechanistic data.
-If you're wondering "is matcha good for you?", these three categories are where the science is most confident.
+These three categories are where the science is most confident.
 Let's break each one down.

 What does EGCG actually do for your body?